 Ah here we are, December in Gran Canaria once again.
 The month of beautiful orange burst sunsets and cooler evenings after a day on the beach.
 Daytime temperatures can still get to 28ºC degrees, so don't be surprised to see Santa Claus at the beach.
+While day time is hot, there is a 10-15ºC degree drop of an evening, so it's best to take a cardigan or light jacket to dinner.

 13th December 2021